 - Notify Coast Guard and Marine Emergency responders, if not already done - 2.
 Determine scale of accident and whether emergency response plan needs to be activated and if EOC needs to be established. - 3.
 Activate EOC call out procedure - 4.
 Marine based agencies (Navy, Coast Guard, DFO, RCMP) are in charge of marine operations - 5.
 Initiate call out to capable local boats to stand-by, or deploy, to assist with rescue/containment. - 6.
-Assisting vessels to report to Coast Guard or agency in charge. - Contact Western Canada Marine Response Corp and Shearwater Marine to initiate mobilization of containment and clean up services - 8.
+Assisting vessels to report to Coast Guard or agency in charge. - 7.
+Contact Western Canada Marine Response Corp and Shearwater Marine to initiate mobilization of containment and clean up services - 8.
 Activate ESS and establish reception center.

 For a local marine accident, the Coast Guard Station on Denny Island will likely be requested to respond.
 Federal and provincial agencies with marine equipment will be notified and many commercial watercraft owners will be recruited to assist.
-The Bella Bella fuel dock and Shearwater Marine are the logical sources of contact information for commercial watercraft owners.
+The Borax and Marine Harvest have access to crew boats that may be called upon to assist.
+The Bella Coola Harbourmaster, Shearwater Marine and Lama Pass fuels in Bella Bella are logical sources for contact information for commercial watercraft owners.